madrilene/eleventy-excellent/src/posts/daily/hot-takes-tuesday-for-2024-08-27.md

 ---
 title: "🔥 Hot Takes Tuesday for 2024-08-27"
+permalink: "/archive/hot-takes-tuesday-for-2024-08-27/"
-description: "Exploring changes in the VMware community, hot takes on funds, funding, M&A, and the evolving cloud landscape."
+description: "Exploring changes in the VMware community, hot takes on funds, funding, M&amp;A, and the evolving cloud landscape."
 date: 2024-08-27 22:18:13.391791+00:00
 ---